gmardom/Aoc2022/README.md

 # Aoc2022

 Here are my solutions to [Advent Of Code](https://adventofcode.com/) [2022](https://adventofcode.com/2022) in C#.
-I chose this language just because I wanted to learn more C# outside of Unity/Godot game engines.
+I chose this language because I wanted to learn more C# outside patterns used in Unity/Godot game engines.

 ## Puzzles